tiagosaurus/Mock-Up/Deliverable.md

 ### Important Cases and Edge Cases

-   1. Make sure data critical to users verification is stored correctly -CC num is 16 digits
+   1. Make sure data critical to users verification is stored correctly
+      - CC num is 16 digits
-      -birthday month is between 1-12
+      - birthday month is between 1-12
-      -Birthday day is 1-30
+      - Birthday day is 1-30
-      -Make sure user type is either Member, Admin, or Idol -Make sure CVV is either 3 or 4 digits -Expiration data must be valid date
+      - Make sure user type is either Member, Admin, or Idol
+      - Make sure CVV is either 3 or 4 digits
+      - Expiration data must be valid date

    2. Ensure fetching from a table returns the right thing
       - 2.a.
 Make sure id is valid